uw-fhir/OpenMRS-FHIR-Webinars/Webinar-1-Intro-to-FHIR/overview-post.md

 **FHIR** stands for **Fast** **Healthcare** **Interoperability** **Resources**.

-*"According to the official documentation..."
-*I also don't really understand what FHIR is.
-Am I supposed to?
-Is there a way to explain it in layman's terms?
-Is it a framework for developing health care applications in line with national health care standards?

-According to the [summary in the official documentation](http://hl7.org/fhir/summary.html#2.17), FHIR is a
+According to the [the official documentation](http://hl7.org/fhir/summary.html#2.17), FHIR is a
 > "...next generation standards framework created by HL7.
 FHIR combines the best features of HL7's v2 , HL7 v3  and CDA  product lines while leveraging the **latest web standards** and applying a tight focus on **implementability**."
 >
 >*source: http://hl7.org/fhir/summary.html#2.17*